bahamat/cf-primer/cf-primer.md

 * This will delete any line matching the regular expression `^PermitRootLogin.*`.
 * This also inserts the line `PermitRootLogin no` *at the end of the file*.
 * CFEngine is smart enough to know not to edit the file if the end result is already **converged**.
 * This is an overly simplistic example.
-When editing configuration files you probably want to copy the whole file or use `set_config_values()` from `cfengine_stdlib.cf`.
+When editing configuration files you probably want to copy the whole file or use `set_config_values()` from the standard library.

 # Introduction to Classes